 From his study of myth (Bachofen) he establishes two basic cultural levels.
 A primitive level of swamp generation where the union of water and land brings about birth which swiftly becomes death and returns to the land.
 This level is Telluric.
 Associated with sexual promiscuity and characterized as female.

 Note: Charlotte is considered a promiscuous whore for the affair with John Mayhew.
-The primitive swamp land, very close to the milieu of the southern bayou.
-Death and returning to the land, being associated with the murder and the missing male body parts.
-Women’s sexuality leading to destruction.
+The primitive swamp land is very close to the milieu of the southern bayou.
+Death and returning to the land, are associated with the murder and the missing male body parts.
+Women’s sexuality leads to destruction.

-The 2nd level is luminous and transcendent associated with male.
+The 2nd level is luminous and transcendent and associated with men.
 The 2nd patriarchal level is the one to which all human life aspires and therefore the more primitive level called hetaerism by Bachofen must constantly be overcome.
 The schema is more complex than this. taking in various stages between the 2 levels.
-Demetrian matriarchy for instance occupies a position midway between hetaeris and patriarchy, and is therefor an area of struggle since it stands in opposition both to the excesses of hetaerism and to the institution of patriarchy,which signals the loss of matriarchal rights and privileges.
+Demetrian matriarchy, for instance, occupies a position midway between hetaerism and patriarchy and is therefore an area of struggle since it stands in opposition both to the excesses of hetaerism and to the institution of patriarchy, which signals the loss of matriarchal rights and privileges.

-The reference of Demetrian relating that to the mythic character of Demeter.
+The reference to Demetrian relates to the mythic character of Demeter.

 I relate these themes as I see them in context to the story of Hush Hush Sweet Charlotte and felt that it had a place here in this post, as I am discussing the obliteration of power by a Patriarchal environment.